UX Research Term

 Prototyping Best Practices

-Card sorting should happen BEFORE prototyping to ensure your structure is user-centered!
+Critical timing note: Card sorting must happen BEFORE prototyping to ensure your information architecture is user-centered and supports intuitive navigation patterns.

 Try it in practice